 Cost of Ownership

-Maserati looks to be adhering to a very sensible development plan for this latest sixth-generation Quattroporte.
-Not a lot needed doing to the basic styling of the old car, so the exterior design is nicely evolutionary.
-The interior has been extensively modernised and is far more spacious, with less of the cheap plastic switchgear which rather dated its predecessor.
-Removing weight, developing more efficient engines and fitting a sharper-witted automatic gearbox were always the three priorities from a dynamic perspective and these look to have been achieved.
-What's not to like?
+Maserati looks to be adhering to a very sensible development plan for this improved sixth-generation Quattroporte.
+Not a lot needed doing to the basic styling of the original car, so the exterior design is nicely evolutionary.
+The interior has been extensively modernised and is far more media-savvy - an area which rather dated its predecessor.

 Overall, if you add up all the points, you'd probably by something else in this segment.
 But if you let your heart rule your head - and we can understand why you would - then this Maserati continues to offer a temptingly different option.